Should Retirees Pay Off Their Mortgages?

 This is particularly true if paying off a mortgage would mean not having a savings cushion for unexpected costs or emergencies such as medical expenses.

-Continuing to make monthly mortgage payments makes sense for retirees who can do it comfortably and benefit from the tax deduction.
+Continuing to make monthly mortgage payments makes sense for retirees who can do it comfortably and benefit from the interest tax deduction.

 Paying off the mortgage ahead of retirement can be a real stress reducer.
 Your monthly expenses will be cut, leaving you less vulnerable to a sudden property tax increase, an emergency repair, or the impact of inflation.
 You'll save on the interest you would owe by keeping the mortgage.